Instructions for Authors

-Instructions for Authors**

 Citations in the text should be marked with name/s of the author/s and the year of publication, e.g., (Harvey and Smith, 2008; Kimmel et al., 2010).
 In case of several publications by the same author/s within one year, please mark them with a, b, c, etc.

 Format the references at the end of the text according to the examples below.
-If you use Endnote, you may use the ALTEX style (download ALTEX style for Endnote (.ens file) - last update January 27, 2014).
+If you use Endnote, you may use the ALTEX4 style (download ALTEX style for Endnote (.ens file) - last update January 27, 2014).
 Include full DOIs or other full content links where applicable.

 Honegger, P., Lenoir, D. and Favrod, P. (1979).
 Growth and differentiation of aggregating fetal brain cells in a serum-free defined medium.
 Nature 282, 305-308. http://dx.doi.org/10.1038/282305a0